goreleaser/goreleaser/www/docs/customization/docker.md

     # Wether to use `docker buildx build` instead of `docker build`.
     # You probably want to set it to true when using flags like `--platform`.
+    # If true, will also add `--load` to the build flags.
     # Defaults to false.
     use_buildx: true